Luiscarlosvd/blog-app-rails/README.md

 # 📖 Blog App <a name="about-project"></a>

-> A blog app built with RoR.
+> A blog app that allows users to add Comments, Posts and Likes.
+Built with RoR.

 ## 🛠 Built With <a name="built-with"></a>